 - A dog bite is not required to hold an owner liable for injuries it causes.
 This was the case in the $375k recovery discussed above, where this dog knocked over our client while trying to attack her dog, but it didn’t bite her.

-A Pennsylvania dog attack lawyer at Ostroff Injury Law can offer further clarification about recovery options based on your circumstances.
+A Pennsylvania dog attack lawyer at Ostroff Godshall Injury and Accident Lawyers can offer further clarification about recovery options based on your circumstances.